Man of Constant Sorrow: Origin

-Emry Arthur, a friend of Burnett's, released a recording of the song in 1928, and also claimed to have written it.
-Arthur titled his recording "I Am a Man of Constant Sorrow", the name that the song came to be more popularly known.
-The lyrics of Burnett and Arthur are very similar with minor variations.
-Although Burnett's version was recorded earlier in 1927, Columbia Records failed to release Burnett's recording; Arthur's single was thus the earliest recording of the song to be released, and the tune and lyrics of Arthur's version became the source from which most later versions were ultimately derived.
+Emry Arthur, a friend of Burnett's, released a recording of the song in 1928 who also claimed to have written it.
+Arthur titled his recording "I Am a Man of Constant Sorrow", which has become the popular name for the song.
+Arthur's lyrics are very similar to Burnett's with one minor variation.
+Although Burnett's version was recorded earlier in 1927, Columbia Records did not release Burnett's recording; Arthur's single was thus the earliest widely heard recording of the song, and it is the ultimate source of most later versions.

 Several similar songs were found in Kentucky and Virginia in the early 20th century.
 English folk-song collector Cecil Sharp collected four versions of the song in 1917–1918 as "In Old Virginny", which were published in 1932 in English Folk Songs from the Southern Appalachians.
-The lyrics were different in details from Burnett's, but similar in tone.
-In a version from 1918 by Mrs Frances Richards, who probably learned it from her father, the first verse is nearly identical to Burnett and Arthur's lyrics, with minor changes like Virginia substituting for Kentucky.
-The song is thought to be related to several songs such as "East Virginia Blues".
-Norman Lee Vass of Virginia claimed his brother Mat wrote the song in the 1890s, and the Virginia versions of the song show some relationship to Vass's version, though his melody and most of his verses are unique.
-This variant was thought to be influenced by "Come All You Fair and Tender Ladies"/"The Little Sparrow".
+The lyrics were different in lyric from Burnett's but similar in tone.
+In a version from 1918 by Mrs Frances Richards who may have learned it from her father, the first verse is nearly identical to Burnett and Arthur's lyrics, with minor changes like the substitution of Virginia for Kentucky.
+The song is thought to be related to several songs, for example "East Virginia Blues."
+Norman Lee Vass of Virginia claimed his brother Mat wrote the song in the 1890s.
+The Virginia versions of the song show some relationship to Vass's version, though his melody and most of his verses are unique.
+This version is thought to be influenced by "Come All You Fair and Tender Ladies"/"The Little Sparrow".